bonvision/bonvision.github.io/_demos/demos_005_DisplayCalibration.md

 ## __2. Automated calibration with camera__
 We developed these workflows to enable easy and effective calibration of display position.
 Conceptually, this is done using a calibrated camera (we provide a workflow to calibrate here) and [Aruco markers](https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html) to identify the 3D coordinates of the display relative to the subject.

-To make it convenient, we have the option of calibrating the display by using just your phone camera.
-You would need to just take pictures of the setup as described below and upload the images on a system running Bonsai.
+_NOTE: To make it convenient, we have the option of calibrating the display by using just your phone camera.
+You would need to just take pictures of the setup as described below and upload the images on a system running Bonsai._

 The workflow identifies the Aruco patterns on the display and in the subject's position, using a calibrated camera, and automatically calculates the display's position.
 This automatic calibration has three workflow associated with it (each of them is expanded on below):
 _A.
 Measuring camera intrinsics_